-Degradable intake protein (DIP) is defined as that portion of dietary protein that can be degraded in the rumen, the largest of the multi-compartmental stomach, by microbes (both bacteria and protozoa) that use the protein to manufacture high quality microbial cell proteins, also known as microbial crude protein (MCP).

-Undegradable intake protein (UIP) is defined as that portion of dietary protein that escapes degradation by ruminal microbes and is passed into the small intestine for absorption.
-UIP levels are not constant from one feedstuff to another.
-Although frequently referred to as bypass proteins, they technically do not bypass the rumen, but are simply not selected by the microbes as a substrate to make MCP.
+- Rumen degradable protein (RDP) is defined as that portion of dietary protein that can be degraded in the rumen, the largest of the multi-compartmental stomach, by microorganisms (both bacteria and protozoa) that use the protein to manufacture high quality microbial cell proteins, also known as microbial crude protein (MCP). - Rumen undegradable protein (RUP) is defined as that portion of dietary protein that escapes degradation by ruminal microorganisms and is passed into the small intestine for digestion and absorption.
+The proportion of total feed protein that is undegradable is not constant from one feedstuff to another.
+Although frequently referred to as bypass proteins, they technically do not bypass the rumen, but are simply not utilized by the microorganisms as a substrate to make MCP.

-Metabolizable protein (MP) is defined as the true protein absorbed by or in the small intestine and is composed of UIP and MCP.
+• Metabolizable protein (MP) is defined as the true protein absorbed in the small intestine and is composed of RUP and MCP.

 When balancing diets, some feedstuffs deliver primarily energy, while others deliver more protein.
-If energetic by-products are used to supplement low-quality forage or hay, an additional by-product that will deliver adequate protein to feed the ruminal microbes may be necessary.
+If high-energy co-products are used to supplement low-quality forage or hay, an additional co-product that will deliver adequate protein to feed the rumen microorganisms may be necessary.

-Generally, crude protein is a gross measure of the nitrogen (N) contained in a feedstuff.
-In fact, protein is the only nutrient class that contains nitrogen.
-Ruminal microbes are unique in their ability to manufacture high quality proteins for use by the animal from relatively low quality feedstuffs, as long as they have an adequate supply of N, and a source of energy (technically speaking, carbon).
-Crude protein valuations of feedstuffs, however, do not account for rumen degradation and re-synthesis of protein for use by the animal.
-Therefore, the use of metabolizable protein (MP) values has been adapted to describe animal protein requirements.
-This method accounts for the separate nutrient requirements of the microbes and those of the animal.
+Generally, crude protein (CP) is a gross measure of the nitrogen (N) contained in a feedstuff.
+Rumen microorganisms are unique in their ability to manufacture high-quality proteins for use by the animal from relatively low-quality feedstuffs, as long as they have an adequate supply of N, and a source of